 Lauderhill Performing Arts Center, 3800 N.W.
 11th Pl. in Lauderhill, is a 1,143-seat venue for music, theater and dance performances and includes an art gallery; phone (954) 777-2055.

 Boat ToursSightseeing cruises along the Intracoastal Waterway and the New River are available aboard the Water Taxi.
-The craft also offers transportation to restaurants, hotels, shops and attractions.
-For schedules and information phone (954) 467-6677.
+The craft also offers transportation to nearby restaurants, hotels, shops and attractions.
+For schedules, information or group travel, phone (954) 467-6677.